Photo Credit: Courtesy: Tour of Possibilities

 To help mitigate the spread of COVID-19, Michael-Banks operates the two-and-a-half-hour caravan tours twice a day every day except Mondays and customers follow the ATOP van from their own vehicles.
 They are able to hear Michael-Banks or ATOP guide Jackie Murray through Bluetooth or auxiliary input through the vehicle’s stereo.

-Each vehicle in the caravan also need a smart device (phone or tablet) and the Zoom app.
+Each vehicle in the caravan also needs a smart device (phone or tablet) and the Zoom app.
 The caravan tour is $45 per person for ages 5 to 99.

 Micheal-Banks told BizJournals that she plans to launch an audio tour in mid-September and hopes to start a virtual tour by November.
 The audio tour is designed to have guests tour the city at their leisure from their own vehicle.